 Ralph E. Powe Junior Faculty Enhancement Awards FAQs

-Full-time assistant professors at ORAU member institutions within two years of their initial tenure track appointment at the time of application are eligible.
+Full-time assistant professors at ORAU member institutions within two years of their tenure track appointment at the time of application are eligible.

 For individuals that have had a medical issue or other circumstance that resulted in a “tenure clock delay” we consider this as the clock being stopped for a few months.
 We honor the institution’s tenure tracking and they are eligible as long as they have not been on tenure track for more than two years when the delay is factored in.